 Read about male menopause, where some men develop depression, loss of sex drive, erectile dysfunction and other physical and emotional symptoms when they reach their late 40s to early 50s.

 Read about phimosis (tight foreskin), which is normal in babies and toddlers.
 It's usually only a problem if it causes redness, soreness or swelling.

-Temporomandibular disorder (TMD) is a problem affecting the 'chewing' muscles and the joints between the lower jaw and the base of the skull.
+Read more about temporomandibular disorder (TMD), which is a problem affecting the "chewing" muscles and the joints between the lower jaw and the base of the skull.

 A tension-type headache is the most common type of headache and the one we think of as a normal, everyday headache.

 Information about tetanus, a rare bacterial infection, including how you get it, the symptoms, how it's treated, and the tetanus vaccination.

 Thrombophilia is a condition that increases your risk of blood clots.
 It’s usually treated with anticoagulant medicines.

 Read more about thyroiditis (swelling of the thyroid gland), which can either cause unusually low or high levels of thyroid hormones in the blood.

 Find out what a total iron-binding capacity (TIBC or transferrin) test measures and what high and low TIBC levels may indicate.

 Find out about tongue-tie (ankyloglossia), including signs to look for, breastfeeding problems, when to get help, how it's treated, and how it affects older children and adults.